-Met Office reveals when warm weather will take over UK

-UK weather: Met Office reveals when warm weather will take over UK
+Met Office reveals exact date ‘African plume’ heatwave will hit UK

 High pressure is set to dominate UK’s weather in coming weeks, forecaster says